Real Madrid – FC Barcelona: A Lopsided Scoreline Fails To Reflect The True Nature Of The Game (0-3)

 FC Barcelona have their Champions League fixture against Lyon a week after next and a greater buffer of points in the league, but the potential to prevent Madrid from winning two trophies has its own significance.
 Thus, both sides were desperate for a win in order to boost their confidence ahead of a crucial stretch in the season.

-In keeping with the importance of this game, Santiago Solari started an . . .
+In keeping with the importance of this game, Santiago Solari started an eleven that was almost unchanged from the team . . .